noahaklem/movie_list/README.md

 # movie_list
-A CLI project that finds and organizes movies from an external source and displays them to the user.
+A CLI project that finds and organizes movies, or shows, from an external source and displays them to the user and where to watch them.